chamons/incremental-society/docs/Gameplay.md

 - Knowledge

-## Middle Stone Age
+## Stone Age

-With a inefficient but passive base, the goal is to research new technologies, and grow your tribe.

-Tools are the future, and all research and buildings will require them to some extend.
-The are produced by:

-Crafter's Hut - Convert Stone to tools (slowly)

-Research:

-- Woodworking
-    - Building - Logging Camp (Wood, Tools).
-Produces more wood than gathering camp, but nothing else.
-- Stonecutting
-    - Building - Quarry (Wood, Tools, Stone).
-Produces a lot more stone than gathering camp, but nothing else.
+A cental camp allows producing buildings to provide passive income.
+There won't be enough building slots for every good, so some manual hunting/gathering/feasting is likely necessary.

+First age where "upgrades" bonuses you can choose between are available.

+Techs:

+Early Settlements -> Trapping          -> Food Dehydration
+                  -> Organized Gathering
+                  -> Storytelling      -> Burial Rights
+                  -> Craftsmanship     -> Stone Axes
+                                       -> Harpoons
-- Archery
+                                       -> Archery
+                                       -> Basket Making
+                                       -> Agriculture
+Trapping
-    - Upgrade - Bow & Arrow - Improve Hunting production output.
+        Building "Hunting grounds" (Passive Food) and unlock archery Upgrade - Skilled Hunters- Improve Hunting edict

-Researching Agriculture transitions to the late stone age.
+Food Dehydration
+         Improve food storage

+Organized Gathering
+        Building "Gathering Camp" (Passive Stone, Wood, some storage) Upgrade - Plant Lore - Improve food from gathering camp

+Storytelling
+        Building "Story Circle" (Passive knowledge)
+        Upgrade - Ancient Lore - improve knowledge gain

+Craftsmanship
+        Building "Crafter's Hut" which converts Stone/Wood to Tools Unlock Craft Edict to convert Stone/Wood to Tools Upgrade - Efficient Crafters - Reduce input of tools by 1/2

+Stone Axes
+        Sharpened stone axes improve wood yield from Gathering and Gathering Camps

+Burial Rights - Death confronts us all in the end.
+Rituals to bury the diseased with honor and respect helped comfort the tribe and form the basis for later religion.
+        Improves "Instability" decay rate.

+Harpoons - Specializes spears for hunting in rivers and lakes.
+Expands hunting possibilities.
+        Improve hunting ground food yield
+        Improve hunting edict yield

+Basket Making
+        Improve gathering building yield in all areas Improve gathering edict

+Music
+        Edict - Celebration.
+Food for instability loss

+Agriculture
+          Unlocks next age
+          Building Farm - Low consistent food yield

-In the middle stone age, here is the resource list:
+In the stone age, here is the resource list:

 ### Tier 0

 - Food
 - Wood
 - Stone

 ### Tier 1

+- Knowledge
 - Tools
-- Knowledge

-## Late Stone Age
+## Agricultural Age

-TODO
+Agriculture allows a consistent and stable food source year after year.
+This fuels expansion of settlements into large communities and incipient towns.

+### Specialization

 There will be a "cluster" of technologies unlocked with each (food) specialization, and the generic charcoal/metal needed for bronze age.

-Each specialization will answer:
+Each of the first specializations will answer:

-- How do I get more food?
+- How do I get lots more food?
 - How do I get "goods", needed by bronze age citizens?
 - What gameplay system do I open up in the Bronze Age (Cities, Raiding, Trade)

-The first major choice is food specialization, the primary way the society feeds itself.
+In other words, what is the primary way the society feeds itself?

-- Agriculture allows significantly more food production and specialization within your territory.
+- Agriculture focus allows significantly more food production and specialization within your territory.
-    - Expanding number of slots in your territory and their power
+    - Expanding number of slots in your territory and their power by expanding upgrade count
-    - Pottery allows first upgrades which increase power of slots as well.
+    - Pottery
         - Upgrade: Pottery hut converts goods over time
         - Upgrade: Farm produces 25% more food.
 Food storage of settlement and huts doubles.
-    - Moderate goods production via Clay -> Pottery
     - First Cities (Bronze Age)
     - "Building Tall"
-- Animal Husbandry
+- Animal Husbandry focus
     - Allows efficient travel over land, and thus more territory (2nd territory)
     - Animals (via tanning and weaving) allow efficient goods production.
 Below average food production.
     - Building "Wide and aggressive"
     - Unlocks "warfare", allowing raids to capture resources.
 (Bronze Age)
 - Fishing and Sailing
-    - Fishing provides average food production
+    - Fishing boats provides average food production
     - Ports produce passive tools and goods production, but somewhat random (-2 something, +3 something)
     - Instead of wide or tall, build flexible but inconsistent.
     - Trade (Bronze Age)